nymkappa/kanbanboard/README.md

 Verify that the server is running at http://localhost:3001/api/categories/

-# How to tests for the backend
+# How to run the tests

 1. `npm run test`